FREQUENTLY ASKED QUESTIONS

 WHAT SHOULD I WEAR?

 Don't wear your best clothes, long pants and sturdy shoes are most important.
-You may want to wear a long sleeve or a sweat shirt, our paint specially formulated and will wash out of most clothes but light colored fabrics may stain from some of the brighter paint fills.
-AVOID wearing ORANGE, the field staff wears orange shirts.
+You may want to wear a long sleeve or a sweat shirt, our paint is specially formulated and will wash out of most clothes but light colored fabrics may stain from some of the brighter paint fills.
+AVOID wearing ORANGE, the field staff wears orange.
 YOGA PANTS should be avoided as they are thin and provide very little impact protection.

 WHY IS IT MORE EXPENSIVE THAN OTHER ACTIVITIES?

 Yes paintball can be expensive compared to other activities.
 But even in the the last five years the cost has dropped by as much as 50%.
 The main reason is paint and air, these are things that are expended during play, if you had to purchase a new baseball every time a hitter was at bat you would think the same about baseball.
 But you if look at playing paintball from the field perspective it is actually pretty reasonable.
 Lets say you go play laser tag, you will spend 5 to 10 dollars to play for only 15 minutes.
 Most paintball fields charge that much for the day.
 The amount you spend on paintballs is directly related to how many times you pull the trigger.